Florence Ballard of The Supremes

 Phone number TR1-3340 dontcha know.

-most of their hits including "Where Did Our Love Go," and "Baby Love,"
+They recorded most of their hits including “Where Did Our Love Go,” and “Baby Love,” in Studio A.

 An awesome moment.